Innovative rodent head-fixation made simple for you and minimally-intrusive for your mice

 The growing use of head-fixation in awake rodents has enabled a range of sophisticated electrophysiological and imaging-based investigation of neural circuits in vivo, that are intractable in freely-moving animals.

-- Lack of off-the-shelf systems forcing reliance on 'home-made' solutions which vary in quality and reliability
+• Lack of off-the-shelf systems forcing reliance on ‘home-made’ solutions which vary in quality, reliability and most importantly stability

 Multi-modal, multi-target head-fixation implants for combined electrophysiology and imaging